awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_AS.md

  *table\_name*
 The name of the table to be created\.
-If you specify a table name that begins with '\# ', the table will be created as a temporary table\.
+If you specify a table name that begins with '\# ', the table is created as a temporary table\.
 For example:

 ```
 create table #newtable (id) as select * from oldtable;